 Hampshire is one of England’s most gorgeous unsung settlements.
 While it is home to hundreds of thousands of people, this historic and fascinating county is also likely to pull in tourists year in, year out.
 There are plenty of big attractions in the local towns and cities which are likely to appeal to people all over the country!

 How much do you actually know about this English county?
-Let’s take a look at these 17 interesting facts about Hampshire and find out…
+Let’s take a look at these fun facts about Hampshire and find out…

-Hampshire is famous for its variety of stately homes and grandiose mansions.
-Some of the best-loved TV mansions and stately grounds are based here, such as Highclere Castle.
+Hampshire is a county full of stately homes and wonderful filming locations!
 Highclere Castle was made famous for being the filming site for much of Downton Abbey, as well as the 1990s TV adaptation of Jeeves and Wooster.

 The famous Burberry fashion line has a home in Hampshire, specifically the urban town of Basingstoke.
 It was the brainchild of a young draper called Thomas Burberry, and the famous Burberry patterns have gone on to adorn everyday folk and famous people since the 1850s.